 From time to time, we may publish interim top-line or preliminary data from our clinical trials.
 Interim data from clinical trials are subject to the risk that one or more of the clinical outcomes may materially change as patient enrollment continues and more patient data become available.
-For example, the initial safety, tolerability and pharmacokinetic data that we have disclosed in connection with our ongoing Phase 1 clinical trials of ARV-110 and ARV-471 may not be indicative of the full results of those trials obtained upon completion.
+For example, the initial safety, tolerability and pharmacokinetic data that we have disclosed in connection with our ongoing Phase 1/2 clinical trials of ARV-110 and ARV-471 and the initial early efficacy data that we have disclosed in connection with our Phase 1/2 clinical trial of ARV-110 may not be indicative of the full results of those trials obtained upon completion.
 Preliminary or top-line data also remain subject to audit and verification procedures that may result in the final data being materially different from the preliminary data we previously published.
 As a result, interim and preliminary data should be viewed with caution until the final data are available.
 Adverse differences between preliminary or interim data and final data could significantly harm our reputation and business prospects.